 - Takeovers that showcase featured products across the entire menu board for several seconds before returning to their original menu listing

 LTOs not only increase customer awareness of the featured product but also the likelihood of purchase, resulting in less product waste.
-It’s just one way digital menu boards play an important role influencing purchase decisions in-store.
+It’s just one-way digital menu boards play an important role in influencing purchase decisions in-store.

 The WAND Digital Menu Technology Platform takes LTOs one step further allowing you to schedule them by daypart.
 Whether its breakfast, lunch, or dinner, this functionality makes it easier for you to feature products during stagnate sales times.

 Scheduled promotions provide opportunities for increasing ticket size, increasing menu awareness, and most pertinently — reducing product waste.
 If you’re typically pouring out gallons of untouched soup at the end of the day, a scheduled dinner-time promotion for “soup on the side” might be just enough to increase end-of-day purchases and reduce excess product waste.